Countries and regions

 - Application of EU sanitary and phytosanitary rules – to increase the level of food safety protection within the countries and so allow exports of products of animal origin to the EU

-- Upgrade rules on public procurement and competition - thereby creating a transparent and predictable regime for economic operators both in private and public commercial transactions
+- Upgrade of rules on public procurement and competition - thereby creating a transparent and predictable regime for economic operators both in private and public commercial transactions

-- Removal of technical obstacles to trade - to facilitate trade in industrial products but also, by upgrading infrastructure and conformity assessment procedures, to gradually increase competitiveness of their industries
+- Removal of technical obstacles to trade - to facilitate trade in industrial products but also, by upgrading infrastructure and conformity assessment procedures, to gradually increase competitiveness of their industries and product safety for domestic consumers

-Current relationship between the EU and South Caucasus countries is governed by the Partnership and Cooperation Agreements which entered into force with each of the three partners in 1999 and do not provide any trade preference for goods and a limited preference for trade in services.
+Currently, the relationship between the EU and South Caucasus countries is governed by the Partnership and Cooperation Agreements which entered into force with each of the three partners in 1999 and do not provide any trade preference for goods and a limited preference for trade in services.

 Closer economic ties are dependent on the partner countries' membership in the World Trade Organisation.
 Georgia and Armenia have been WTO members since 2000 and 2003 respectively.
+Azerbaijan applied for membership to the World Trade Organisation in 1997 and the preparatory process is ongoing.
+Azerbaijan first needs to accomplish its accession to the WTO before any free trade area with the EU could be considered.

 Azerbaijan applied for membership to the World Trade Organisation in 1997 and the process is ongoing.
 Azerbaijan first needs to accomplish its accession before a Deep and Comprehensive Free Trade Agreement can be considered.